bryceparkman/cs326-gamma/docs/milestone2.md

 Our web page has six major components: User Profiles, Apartment, Bills, Costs, Groceries, and Inventory.

-⋅⋅*User profiles contain each user's personal information including the  initial setup data as well as the progress on their payments.
+*  User profiles contain each user's personal information including the  initial setup data as well as the progress on their payments.
-⋅⋅*Apartments contains all the information about a group's apartment as defined in the apartment creation page.
+*  Apartments contains all the information about a group's apartment as defined in the apartment creation page.
-⋅⋅*Bills is a table where each entry is a defined bill shared by the apartment (electric, wifi, etc).
+*  Bills is a table where each entry is a defined bill shared by the apartment (electric, wifi, etc).
-⋅⋅*Costs is a table showing how much of each bill each user pays.
+*  Costs is a table showing how much of each bill each user pays.
-⋅⋅*Groceries contains the list of groceries bought/needed for an apartment.
+*  Groceries contains the list of groceries bought/needed for an apartment.
-⋅⋅*Inventory is a table the contains all the grocieries/goods that are in the apartment (have been bought).
+*  Inventory is a table the contains all the grocieries/goods that are in the apartment (have been bought).

 ![Data Model](images/data_model.png)